CUBRID/cubrid-manual/en/admin/control.rst

 In Linux environment, you can enter the code below to start CUBRID after installation.
 If no server is registered in the configuration file, only master process (cub_master) runs by default.

-In the Windows environment, the code below is normally executed only in case that a user with system permission has logged in.
+In the Windows environment, the code below is normally executed only if a user with system permission has logged in.
 An administrator or general user can start or stop the CUBRID server by clicking its icon on the taskbar tray.

 ::